-Rescue Installation guide
+Rescue installation guide

 Take special care: The deployment handle must be attached to the side loop on the deployment bag, not to the centre loop.
+The position of loop should be on entire side of rescue container and upward (close to seat plate).